-- 1. Development of light industrial, heavy industrial, warehousing (classes E(g) B1c, B2 and B8 uses, builders merchants and car show rooms (sui generis) - 2.
+- 1. Development of E(g), B2 and B8 uses, builders merchants and car show rooms (sui generis) - 2.
 Major landscaping in order to mitigate the impact on the surrounding countryside and nearby residential properties - 3.
-Retention and enhancement of existing hedgerows along perimeter of site (with on-site replacement of any habitat lost in accommodating the access roads.
 The substantive retention of internal and boundary hedgerows is expected.
 Where hedgerow sections will be lost or breached, replacement hedgerows to be provided within or at the periphery of the site to enhance habitat connectivity for mobile species.
 Provision of 10m habitat buffers is expected for retained and created hedgerows.
 A protective and complimentary habitat buffer of at least 20m is expected adjacent to the SNCI.
 A 15m habitat buffer to the River Somer/ Wellow Brook for the southern section of the site is also required - 3a.
 Ensure sensitive lighting solutions are provided for the buildings and the public realm to minimise light spill to retained habitats and protective buffers in accordance with latest best practice guidance. - 3b.
 Bat surveys are to be undertaken in order to inform proposals meeting clauses 3 and 3a above. - 4.
 Protection, diversion or undergrounding of overhead electricity lines - 5.
-Improvements to the transport network to mitigate the impact of the scheme Improvements to the A362 and other local roads in order to satisfactorily serve and mitigate the impacts of development, and the provision of suitable vehicular and walking and cycling access to the development - 6.
-Provision of community ancillary facilities to meet the needs of workers - 7.
+Improvements to the A362 and other local roads in order to satisfactorily serve and mitigate the impacts of development, and the provision of suitable vehicular and walking and cycling access to the development - 6.
+Provision of ancillary facilities to meet the needs of workers - 7.
 Incorporation of SuDS as part of the surface water drainage strategy - 7a.
 Undertake a detailed historic environment assessment, and where necessary evaluation, in order to identify and implement appropriate mitigation - 7b.
 Provision of new and enhanced walking and cycling routes linking the Enterprise Zone and extension to Old Mills Industrial Estate to Midsomer Norton and Paulton and the Norton Radstock Greenway